SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Disentangling Reasoning: The Planning Ablation

 \subsection{Experimental Design}

-We evaluate four representative models (Qwen2.5-Coder-32B, DeepSeek-R1-Distill-Qwen-32B, Qwen3-30B, and Qwen3-80B) in three settings (prompts in Appendix~\ref{sec:inference_prompts}): \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Direct Inference ($S_{direct}$):} The baseline zero-shot condition where the model attempts to solve the problem in a single pass (CoT or PoT). \item \textbf{Autonomous Planning ($S_{auto}$):} A two-stage pipeline where the model first generates a plan using our pseudo-code format (Section~\ref{sec:pseudo_code}), then executes it in a fresh context. \item \textbf{Oracle Planning ($S_{oracle}$):} We inject the ground-truth plan into the execution context.
-Crucially, the generation prompt is identical for $S_{auto}$ and $S_{oracle}$, isolating the impact of plan quality. \end{enumerate}
+We evaluate four representative models (Qwen2.5-Coder-32B, DS-R1-Distill-32B, Qwen3-30B, Qwen3-80B) across three settings (prompts in Appendix~\ref{sec:inference_prompts}): (1)~\textbf{Direct Inference ($S_{direct}$)}, the baseline zero-shot condition solving the problem in a single pass; (2)~\textbf{Autonomous Planning ($S_{auto}$)}, a two-stage pipeline where the model generates a plan (Section~\ref{sec:pseudo_code}) and then executes it in a fresh context; and (3)~\textbf{Oracle Planning ($S_{oracle}$)}, which injects the ground-truth plan into the execution context.
+Crucially, identical generation prompts for $S_{auto}$ and $S_{oracle}$ isolate the impact of plan quality.